 In Memory – Children’s Burial Grounds in the parish

-In 2012, Killererin Heritage Society was delighted to have a Memorial Stone erected in the Church grounds listing the names of unmarked Childrens’ Burial grounds in the parish.
+In 2012, Killererin Heritage Society was delighted to erect a Memorial Stone in Church grounds listing the names of unmarked Childrens’ Burial grounds in the parish, of which, to the best of our knowledge, there are seven.
+The location of those graves are as follows:

 1. Cloondahamper – (Cluain Dá Thiompar)